-“You have to start with the customer experience and work backwards to the technology.
+“You have to start with the customer experience and work backward to the technology.
 You cannot start with the technology and try to figure out where you are going to sell it”

 Steve p.
 Jobs

 I once had a company leader tell me that their target was “18-65, new potential customers, current customers, and employees”.
 My response was “you’ve left out tourists and prisoners?”

 It took me another hour to talk them into potentially focusing their limited investment on a group of people who might be most likely to buy their product.
 That Brand Leader was a Bank selling first-time mortgages.
 While there could be an 18-year-old or a 64½ year old that might be buying a mortgage for the first time, it’s actually not likely.
 In fact, 18-65 is the opposite of a target.
 I did manage to talk them into a 28-33-year-old target, which gave us the chance to build insights about all the life-changes these consumers were going through (careers, babies, need for more space) that allowed us to develop Advertising Creative around moments that the consumer goes through and we focused the media in places where the 28-33-year-olds would most likely see our ads.
 That would have been missed with the broader 18-65 target range–we would have spread our dollars so thin that no one would have seen it, and we would have spread our message so broadly that no one would have felt any connection to it.

 A good brand strategy has four key elements:

 - FOCUS all your energy and investment to a particular strategic focal point or purpose.
 Match up your brand assets to pressure points you can break through, maximizing your limited resources—either financial resources or effort.
 Make tough choices and choose to be loved by the few rather than tolerated by the many.